Contiguous Zero-Copy for Encrypted Transport Protocols: Conclusion

 This paper introduces the idea that protocols mixing encrypted control and data should be specified with two design principles coined as ``Reverso'' to take advantage of the hidden memory copy inherent to cryptography primitives for message reassembly across packets.
 Designing future encrypted protocols with Reverso offers the opportunity for implementers to obtain higher efficiency by offering a contiguous zero-copy interface to the upper layer, which is otherwise impossible due to a combination of inflexible cryptography APIs (for good reasons) and protocol layout fragmentation in today's encrypted protocol design space.
+We discuss these claims by describing the fundamental causes of data fragmentation requiring copy overheads, then specifying principles that an encrypted transport protocol should satisfy to prevent fragmentation and by redesigning the QUIC protocol with those principles.
+We open-source \reverso, a full implementation demonstrating the idea to the QUIC community using a portable software architecture with a reading API providing contiguous bytes. \reverso~ on VReverso bypasses two full data copies in its processing pipeline compared to v1 which were inherently caused by a combination of the QUIC v1 layout and \texttt{quiche}'s desire for portable code with a streaming API.
+Importantly, our VReverso implementation maintains \texttt{quiche}'s portability and contiguous reading API (now in zero-copy).
+Other QUIC implementations owning different software engineering choices may see their improvement with Reverso to be lower or higher depending on the stack.
+In all cases, an implementation of this optimization should lead to some efficiency benefits for providing contiguous bytes to the application.
+For some stacks or other existing protocols and implementations, the benefit may not be worth the effort, but this choice is left for the implementer to make once the fundamental principles are applied to the protocol's wire image to support it.

-We prove our claims by re-designing QUIC with Reverso, and open-source \reverso, a full implementation demonstrating the idea to the QUIC community and hopefully raise interest for many use cases that should directly benefit from such an optimization, such as VPNs, IP tunnels, high-speed datacenter transfer, video streaming, QUIC-based privacy-enhancing technologies and many more.
-Such insights are not limited to QUIC and should raise interest for other encrypted protocol designs as well.
+Reverso hopefully raises interest to many use cases carrying streams of data that should benefit from such optimization, such as VPNs, IP tunnels, high-speed datacenter transfer, video streaming, QUIC-based privacy-enhancing technologies and many more.
+The insights discussed within this research are not limited to QUIC and should raise interest for other encrypted protocol designs as well, while the exact benefit for them remains unknown.